For any other queries please contact Fun Flippers via the link below!

 When is my child ready for swimming lessons without me?

 There is technically no ‘set’ age where children are able to attend lessons without a parent in the water, as again, each child progresses at their own rate.
 However, in our experience, we have found that having a parent out of the water usually occurs from the age of three upwards – it would be unusual for this to happen before this age, for even the most competent younger swimmer!
 This is due to the levels of comprehension required, and ability to independently understand instructions from our teachers.
-As soon as our teacher feels a child would benefit from being in the water without a parent, she will let you know.
+As soon as our teacher feels a child would benefit from being in the water without a parent, they will let you know.

 Do we have to shower before swimming?